-7. Deliberation and Determination
+G. Deliberation and Determination

-After the hearing is complete, the hearing officer will objectively evaluate all relevant evidence collected during the investigation, including both inculpatory and exculpatory evidence, together with testimony and non-testimony evidence received at the hearing, and ensure that any credibility determinations made are not based on a person's status as a Complainant, Respondent, or witness.
-The hearing officer will take care to exclude from consideration any evidence that was ruled inadmissible at the pre-hearing conference, during the hearing, or by operation of "Subjection to Questioning."
-The hearing officer will resolve disputed facts using a preponderance of the evidence (that is, "more likely than not") standard and reach a determination regarding whether the facts that are supported by a preponderance of the evidence constitute one or more violations of the Policy as alleged in the Formal Complaint.
+After the hearing is complete, the Hearing Officer will objectively evaluate all relevant evidence collected during the investigation, including both inculpatory and exculpatory evidence, together with testimony and non-testimony evidence received at the hearing, and ensure that any credibility determinations made are not based on a person's status as a Complainant, Respondent, or witness.
+The Hearing Officer will take care to exclude from consideration any evidence that was ruled inadmissible at the pre-hearing conference, during the hearing, or by operation of "Subjection to Questioning" (p.
+28).
+The Hearing Officer will resolve disputed facts using a preponderance of the evidence (that is, "more likely than not") standard and reach a determination regarding whether the facts that are supported by a preponderance of the evidence constitute one or more violations of the Policy as alleged in the Formal Complaint.

-8. Discipline and Remedies
+H. Sanctions and Remedies

-In the event the hearing officer determines that the Respondent is responsible for violating this Policy, the hearing officer will, prior to issuing a written decision, consult with an appropriate University official with disciplinary authority over the Respondent and such official will determine any discipline to be imposed.
-The hearing officer will also, prior to issuing a written decision, consult with the Title IX Coordinator who will determine whether and to what extent ongoing support measures or other remedies will be provided to the Complainant.
+In the event the Hearing Officer determines that the Respondent is responsible for violating this Policy, the Hearing Officer with the Title IX Coordinator will, prior to issuing a written decision, consult with an appropriate University official with disciplinary authority over the Respondent to determine any discipline to be imposed.
+This will be the Executive Director of Human Resources for employees, with consultation with the Provost for Faculty and the Dean of Students for students.
+The Hearing Officer will also, prior to issuing a written decision, consult with the Title IX Coordinator who will determine whether and to what extent ongoing supportive measures or other remedies will be provided to the Complainant.

-9. Written Decision
+I. Written Determination

-After reaching a determination and consulting with the appropriate University official and Title IX Coordinator as required by "Discipline and Remedies," the hearing officer will prepare a written decision that will include:
+After reaching a determination and consulting with the appropriate University official and Title IX Coordinator as required by "Sanctions and Remedies" (p.
+28), the Hearing Officer will prepare a written decision that will include:

-- Identification of the allegations potentially constituting Title IX Sexual Harassment made in the Formal Complaint; - A description of the procedural steps taken by the University upon receipt of the Formal Complaint, through issuance of the written decision, including notification to the parties, interviews with the parties and witnesses, site visits, methods used to gather non-testimonial evidence, and the date, location, and people who were present at or presented testimony at the hearing. - Articulate findings of fact, made under a preponderance of the evidence standard, that support the determination; - A statement of, and rationale for, each allegation that constitutes a separate potential incident of Title IX Sexual Harassment, including a determination regarding responsibility for each separate potential incident; - The discipline determined by the appropriate University official as referenced in "Discipline and Remedies"; - Whether the Complainant will receive any ongoing support measures or other remedies as determined by the Title IX Coordinator; and - A description of the University's process and grounds for appeal, as specified in "Appeal."
+- Identification of the allegations potentially constituting Title IX Sexual Harassment made in the Formal Complaint; - A description of the procedural steps taken by the University upon receipt of the Formal Complaint, through issuance of the written decision, including notification to the parties, interviews with the parties and witnesses, site visits, methods used to gather non-testimonial evidence, and the date, location, and people who were present at or presented testimony at the hearing. - Articulate findings of fact, made under a preponderance of the evidence standard (i.e., more likely than not), that support the determination; - A statement of, and rationale for, each allegation that constitutes a separate potential incident of Title IX Sexual Harassment, including a determination regarding responsibility for each separate potential incident; - Any sanction(s) issued; - Whether the Complainant will receive any ongoing supportive measures or other remedies as determined by the Title IX Coordinator; and - A description of the University's process and grounds for appeal, as specified in "Appeal" (p.
+29).

-The hearing officer's written determination, which will include information regarding appeal rights, will be transmitted to the parties.
-Transmittal of the written determination to the parties concludes the hearing process, subject to any right of appeal as specified in "Appeal."
+The Hearing Officer's written determination, which will include information regarding appeal rights, will be transmitted simultaneously to the parties.
+Transmittal of the written determination to the parties concludes the hearing process, subject to any right of appeal as specified in "Appeal" (p.
+29).

-Although the length of each adjudication by hearing will vary depending on the totality of the circumstances, the University strives to issue the hearing officer's written determination within seven (7) days of the decision.
+Although the length of each adjudication by hearing will vary depending on the totality of the circumstances, the University strives to issue the Hearing Officer's written determination within 10 business days of the decision.